WildernessLabs/Documentation/Hardware/Reference/Components/LEDs/index.md

 These values may vary between suppliers and the data sheet for the component purchased will provide the appropriate values.

+## Forward Voltage

+LEDs require a minimum voltage drop across the LED in order for it to open it's pn-gate and light up.
+This threshold is called the _forward voltage_ (V<sub>f</sub>).
+However once that voltage is met, there is a limited operating range of voltage that is safe for the LED.

+## Maximum Current

-The forward voltage (V<sub>f</sub>) is the voltage drop across the LED and the maximum current (I<sub>fmax</sub>) is the maximum current that can flow through the diode without burning out the component.
+Maximum current (I<sub>fmax</sub>) rating is the maximum current that can flow through the diode without burning out the component.
 Lower currents can be applied, these will just result in a dimmer output from the LED.
+Exceeding the maximum current rating for an LED by very much will usually burn out an LED quite quickly.

 ## LED Colors